 In most cases, per diem employees can work as much as their employers will allow.
-However, some states have regulations in place that set a maximum number of hours a per diem employee can work.
-For more information on federal and state regulations for per diem employees, see below.
+However, some states have regulations in place that set a maximum number of hours or consecutive days a person can work.

 How Many Hours Can a Per Diem Employee Work?

-Per diem employees are like independent contractors in that they don’t have a set schedule.
-In general, per diem employee can work as many hours as his or her company’s policy allows.
+Per diem (literally “per day”) employees are like independent contractors in that they don’t have a set schedule.
+They work as needed and with a flexible schedule, are paid per day, and may not receive benefits.
+In general, a per diem employee can work as many hours as their company’s policy allows.
 Nurses, health care professionals, and substitute teachers often work on a per diem basis.

-Note: You may hear people use the phrase “per diem” to describe a special kind of allowance given to employees for expenses.
+You may hear people use the phrase “per diem” to describe a special kind of allowance given to employees for expenses.
 Be aware that this is something entirely different from being a per diem employee.
-According to the General Services Administration, a per diem is an allowance for lodging (excluding taxes), meals, and incidental expenses.
-The General Services Administration (GSA) establishes per diem rates for destinations within the lower 48 Continental United States.”
-To learn more about the per diem allowances, visit GSA.gov.
+According to the General Services Administration (GSA), a per diem is an allowance for lodging (excluding taxes), meals, and incidental expenses.
+The GSA establishes per diem rates for destinations within the 48 continental United States; you can find out more at GSA.gov.

 Per diem employees can usually work as many hours as their employers allow.
-Although a number of states limit the number of hours an employee can work, federal law has no such restrictions.
+Although a number of states limit the number of consecutive hours and/or days an employee can work, federal law has no such restrictions.